How to Grow Kale and Collards

 Collards grow best in the South; kale is better in cooler regions.

 Kale has all the good nutritional qualities of its close relative, broccoli, but each plant produces a lot more food.
-This is because we eat the kale plant’s leaves, not its flowers (as we do with broccoli).
-Kale plants are large, vigorous and not the least bit fussy.
-Though kale isn’t everyone’s favorite vegetable, once you grow it yourself, chances are good that it will rocket toward the top of your list.
+This is because we eat the kale plant's leaves, not its flowers (as we do with broccoli).
+Kale plants are vigorous and not the least bit fussy.

-Kale grows well in cool soil and doesn’t mind cold weather.
-In fact, many people feel the flavor gets even better in early winter after the leaves have gone through several hard frosts.
+Kale grows well in cool soil and doesn't mind cold weather.
+Many people feel the flavor gets even better in early winter after the leaves have gone through several hard frosts.
 Kale is a moderate feeder and needs no more than compost and a little organic fertilizer.

 Kale can be started by seed in the garden six weeks before the last frost.
 The seeds will germinate even in soil that is only 45 degrees F. You can also start a few seeds indoors to get a jump on the season.
 It takes about three months to get full-sized plants.
-Gardeners in the south should plant collards in late summer for a fall or winter crop.
+However, kale can also be grown as a microgreen (harvested 12-20 days after sowing) or baby green (harvested 20-30 days after sowing).
+Both make beautiful and delicious additions to salads and stir-fries.
+Gardeners in the south should plant in late summer or fall for a winter crop.

 Kale prefers soil that is moist and cool.
 You can provide these ideal conditions by mulching around your plants with shredded leaves, newspapers or straw.
 Water during dry spells.

-You can start harvesting in late summer by cutting off a few of the bottom leaves with a knife and gradually working your way up the strong, tall.
-If you don’t do this, the lower leaves eventually get too big and tough to be pleasant for eating.
-When preparing mature leaves for cooking, it’s best to slice out and discard the coarse midrib.
+You can start harvesting in late summer by cutting off a few of the bottom leaves with a knife and gradually working your way up the stem.
+If you don't do this, the lower leaves eventually get tough.
+When preparing mature leaves for cooking, it's best to slice out and discard the thick midrib.

-Kale freezes well for winter use.
+Kale freezes well.
 Plunge leaves into boiling water for a minute or so, then cool quickly under boiling water or in a pan of ice water.
 Drain, pat the leaves dry and freeze them in plastic freezer bags.
-It’s OK to for the leaves to be frozen whole as they’re easy to chop while frozen.
+It's OK to for the leaves to be frozen whole as they're easy to chop while frozen.